Participation Terms

 License

 You also give us permission to use your name, photograph or other image of you, biographical information, and live and taped interviews, appearances, or performances given or made by you in connection with the Awards, including promotion of the Awards and the Alliance.
-We will give you credit when we use your submission in a public way, unless there is a practical reason why we cannot, such as formatting, or if the work is being used in a medium where no individual credits are given.
+We will give you credit when we use your work in a public way, unless there is a practical reason why we cannot, such as formatting, or if the work is being used in a medium where no individual credits are given.
 Also, if we mistakenly do not give you credit in any given situation, if you let us know, we will try to correct that for similar uses in the future.

 Materials Return

-After the two-year period, the Alliance will return the physical works using the contact information on the Submission Forms completed at the time of entry (or updated contact information students give the Alliance).
+After the two-year period, the Alliance will return the physical works using the contact information on the Entry Form completed at the time of entry (or updated contact information students give the Alliance).
 For this reason, and to allow for any other necessary or appropriate contact, National Award recipients must let the Alliance know if their addresses or other contact information changes.
 The Alliance is not responsible for any non-delivery or loss of, or damage to, student work that may result from students’ failure to do so.

 If the Alliance is not able to return the physical works to a student for any reason, including refusal of delivery or lack of forwarding instructions, the Alliance may hold the student work up to three (3) years from the date of the National Award notification.
 If the work is not retrieved by the student, the Alliance may continue to store the physical work, or it may destroy it.